-Aseeda is a jelly dessert made up of cooked wheat flour and a lump of dough, widely popular in Yemen, Saudi Arabia as well as the UAE, Sudan
+Aseeda is a jelly dessert made up of cooked wheat flour and a lump of dough, widely popular in Yemen, Saudi Arabia as well as the UAE, Sudan and Libya.

 This crunchy dessert is loved across the Middle East, you literally won’t find anyone who’s Arab that hates Baklava!
 It’s made of layers of filo pastry laced with butter and chopped pistachios mixed with other nuts and finally soaked in sugar syrup.